puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Purpose**:

-Return the version of puppet installed.
+Return the version of Puppet installed.

 **Resolution**:

-Requires puppet via Ruby and returns the value of its version constant.
+Requires Puppet via Ruby and returns the value of its version constant.

 ([↑ Back to top](#page-nav))